 Julia and Mariah attend summer camp.
-Everyone at the camp helps with the cooking and cleanup at meal times.
+Everyone at the camp helps with the cooking and cleanup times.
 One morning, Julia and Mariah make orange juice for all the campers.
-They plan to make the juice by mixir water and frozen orange juice concentrate.
+They plan to make the juice by mixing water and frozen orange juice concentrate.
 To find the mix that tastes best, they decide to test some mixes.
-Mix A 2 cups 3 cups concentrate cold water Mix B 5 cups 9 cups concentrate cold water Mixing Juice 7 RP.1 7 RP.3 Mix C 1 cup 2 cups concentrate cold water Mix D 3 cups 5 cups concentrate cold water EU #1, 2, 3, 4, 6, 7, 8 Developing Comparison Strategies A. Which mix will make juice that is the most "orangey"?
-Explain.
-B. Which mix will make juice that is the least "orangey"?
-Explain.
-C. Which comparison statement is correct?
-Explain. a.
-5/9 of Mix B is concentrate 1/14 of Mix B is concentrate D. Assume that each camper will get 1/2 cup of juice.
-1. For each mix, how many batches are needed to make juice for 240 campers?
-2. For each mix, how much concentrate and how much water are needed to make juice for 240 campers?
-Investing Money 7 RP.2 c 7 RP.3 EU #5, 6, 7, 9 Ray and Crystal buy and sell bicycle parts in their neighborhood.
+Mix A Mix B 2 cups 3 cups concentrate cold water Mixing Juice 7 RP.1 7 RP.3 Mix C Mix D 1 cup 2 cups concentrate cold water EU #1, 2, 3, 4, 6, 7, 8 Developing Comparison StrategiesA.
+Which mix will make juice with the strongest orange taste?
+Explain.B.
+Which mix will make juice with the strongest orange taste?
+Explain.C.
+Which comparison statement is correct?
+Explain.a. $\frac{5}{9}$ of Mix B is concentrateb. $\frac{5}{14}$ of Mix B is concentrateD.
+Assume that each camper will get $\frac{1}{2}$ cup of juice.1.
+For each mix, how many batches are needed to make juice for 240 campers?2.
+For each mix, how much concentrate and how much water are needed to make juice for 240 Investing Money 7 RP.2 c 7 RP.3 EU #5, 6, 7, 9 campers?
+Ray and Crystal buy and sell bicycle parts in their neighborhood.
 Because they invested money in this small business in a ratio of 2:3, they will split the profit in a ratio of 2:3.
 If the profit from the business is \$1000, how much money will each person receive?
 Show how to use a model to solve the problem.
 Light Bulbs 7 RP.1 7 RP.2 c 7 RP.3 EU #5, 6, 7, 9 Alazar Electric Company sells light bulbs to major outlets like Home Depot, Sears, Walmart and other big chains.
 They sample their bulbs for defects routinely. a.
-A sample of 96 light bulbs consisted of 4 defective ones.
+A sample of 96 light bulbs included 4 defective ones.
 Assume that today's batch of 6,000 light bulbs has the same proportion of defective bulbs as the sample.
 Determine the total number of defective bulbs made today. b.
-The big businesses they sell to accept no larger than a 4% rate of defective bulbs.
+The big businesses Alazar Electric Company sells to accept no larger than a 4% rate of defective bulbs.
 Does today's batch meet that expectation?
 Explain how you made your decisions.